 Now that we've seen how some of the top-rated companies keep their employees engaged, here are a few tips for improving your employee engagement.
 We've included ideas that can work for both in-office and remote employees.

 1. Use half-day Fridays to do something fun as a team

 Half-day Fridays are becoming a popular perk for employers, especially during the summer.
 These changes come as some organizations abolish the five-day workweek entirely.

 You and your team could do a trivia night, host a murder mystery party, do a movie night, or do fun company outings such as bowling.
 Remote workers can also get in on the fun with virtual happy hours, escape rooms, trivia, and game shows.
+During the events, employees can submit their favorite songs for an event playlist, and rewards can be given to winning teams.
 The possibilities for fun Fridays are endless.

-These fun activities give your employees a chance to get to know each other better and relax.
+These fun activities allow your employees to get to know each other better and relax.

 2. Show employees how their roles matter to the overall mission, vision, and values

 One of the biggest factors in employee disengagement is not understanding how their work matters to your organization and your overall mission, vision, and values.
 Employees tend to dislike busy work that seems to have no real purpose or significance.